Class of 2024

 Nanjing Foreign Language School

-Over the past semesters, I have actively participated in the Data Science Club, where I built a mask recognition model and analyzed which type of Linkedin post had the highest popularity.
-I also led a team to design and implement a data visualization panel for an Indiana Legal Service company.
-In my freshman summer, I interned at Xiaomi Technology and researched the SLAM algorithm and its application in autonomous driving.
-In my sophomore summer, I received a precision medicine fellowship from Berthiaume Institute and researched heart rate variability as a predictor for maternal fever in the Neural and Data Science lab in New York.
-I have volunteered in a human-computer interaction lab and worked on designing new Human-AI collaboration systems that envision the future of work since my sophomore year.
+Notre Dame is a vibrant and supportive community that provides many opportunities in computer science and the interplay of technology and society.
+Over the past semesters, I led the Data Science Club, where I coordinated and led semester projects for club members.
+In my Freshman summer, I interned at Xiaomi Technology and researched the SLAM algorithm and its application in autonomous driving.
+In my Sophomore summer, I received a precision medicine fellowship from Berthiaume Institute and researched heart rate variability as a predictor for maternal fever in the Neural and Data Science lab in New York.
+In my Junior summer, I researched at the Design Lab at the University of California, San Diego where I designed a novel Human-AI collaboration system for creative writing and brainstorming.

 Yueheng (Joyce) Wang